theAbdoSabbagh/primrose/README.md

 I am also not a professional programmer, so I am sure there are many things I can improve on, and I am open to suggestions.

-I am also known with the fact that people will probably copy my code and make their own selfbot, but I am fine with that as long as they give credit.
-(Self explanatory)
+I am also known with the fact that people will probably copy my code and make their own selfbot, but I don't allow closed source releases as stated in the license.